Why There Is No Such Thing As a "Belated Birthday"

 Your verbal greeting should have the same wording because the same explanation applies.

 Some people might not agree with the information in this article.
 That's their right and privilege.
-However, there are some people who really do want to know the correct way to do things.
+However, there are some people who really do want to know the correct way to say things.

 Yes, it is a minor thing to consider in the scheme of life's problems, but it is true nonetheless.
 It seems to be something no one has thought about before.
 Perhaps they will think about it now.